shadeven/stoutful/README.md

 To start the server you can simply run `sails lift` or `node start`.

 ## Migrations
 Database migrations are handled through a tool called `sails-migrations`.
+Migrations only handle schema creations and schema updates.
+It will **NOT** import any data.

-In order to user it, it's recommended that you install it globally...
+In order to use `sails-migrations`, you must install it globally...

 ```
 npm install -g sails-migrations